auraphp/Aura.Router/README.md

 ?>
 ```

-... then Aura Router will use a default subpattern that matches everything
+... then the _Router_ will use a default subpattern that matches everything
 except slashes for the path params, and use the route name as the default
-value for `'action'`.
+value for `action`.
 Thus, the above short-form route is equivalent to the
 following long-form route:

 ```php